CrumrineCoder/Bard-Release/README.md

 * Infinite scroll **DONE!!**
 * Bug with reaching end of infinite scroll **DONE!!**
 * Default instead of youtube iframe with a generated preview? **DONE!!**
 * Optimization, getting all tags for each post probably isn't good.
-Might want to move to its own component.
+Might want to move to its own component. **done for now**
 * copy link with button **DONE!!**
 * number of notes on Notes tab **DONE!!**
 * Search by bad tag should return nothing. **DONE!!**